MadBomber/sqa/docs/data_frame.md

 ```

 You can of course use the `last()` method to constrain your Array to only those entries that make sense during your analysis.
-Daru::DataFrame supposts both the `first` and `last` methods as well.
+SQA::DataFrame supports both the `first` and `last` methods as well.
 You can use them to avoid using any more memory in your Array than is needed.

 ```ruby
 df.vectors["The Column Name"].last(14).to_a